oscarcheng105/Path_Find/README.md

   python3 path_find.py
 ```
 * Select the start (blue) and end (red) point by left click, or cancel by right click
-* Add barriers if you wish aafter selecting the start & end points
+* Add barriers if you wish after selecting the start & end points
 * Switch Algorithm by pressing the Right_Arrow on you keyboard
 * Clean the map by pressing C on you keyboard
-* run the algorithm by pressing SPACE
+* run the algorithm by pressing SPACE on your keyboard